 For example: Nebraska has five electoral votes (one for each of the three congressional districts plus two for the state’s senate seats).
 The winner of each district is awarded one electoral vote, and the winner of the statewide vote is then awarded the state’s remaining two electoral votes.

 U.S. territories are not represented in the Electoral College.

-It is possible for a candidate to receive the majority of the popular vote but not of the electoral vote and lose a presidential election.
+It is possible for a candidate to receive the majority of the popular vote, but not of the electoral vote, and lose the Presidential election.

 For example: If the United States had only three states each with a population of 100, each state would have three electoral votes (2 Senators plus one House of Representatives member) so a candidate would need 5 electoral votes to win the election.